 - Drag an Update activity into the Search activity where it is labeled Drop Activities Here and then double-click on the Update activity.

 - On the Activity Target tab, change the Define dropdown to Object found by search activity

 - On the Target properties tab, change the Add property dropdown to More choices... and type or find the edsaDGOriginatingService attribute and then click OK

 - Change the Define dropdown to Text string... and type in the FQDN of the target Active Roles service, then click OK | OK

 - Click Save Changes to save the Workflow and optionally use the Workflow options and start conditions button to schedule the Workflow to run regularly.

-- Update Scheduled Tasks and either by using a script or manually, as they cannot be updated in an Automation Workflow otherwise.
+- Update Scheduled Tasks, Group Families, and Temporal Groups by using a script or manually, as they cannot be updated in an Automation Workflow otherwise.